maryannetriggs/GA-project1-frogger/README.md

 The goal in Frogger is to get the frog safely to the lily pad on the other side of the game board.
 On her journey Frogger encounters numerous obstacles to overcome, namely crossing a busy road and fast-flowing river.

-The game is started by clicking on the start button, upon which the timer is initiated giving the player 12 second to reach the lily pad.
+The game is started by clicking on the start button, upon which the timer is initiated giving the player 12 seconds to reach the lily pad.

 Frogger must be directed using the keyboard arrow keys across the road, avoiding the cars and then across the river, avoiding the strong currents by hopping from log to log.